 I am a first generation Chinese American who has a familial slant towards the creative, coming from a long line of educators and architects.
 However, I am the first to pursue a career in art.
 As someone who enjoys the small details of the everyday, doing art is a way for me to make those often times invisible moments visible.
 I am interested in the poetic intersection of the material and the immaterial -‐ a transformative, and often humorous synthesis of confounded expectations.

 I am interested in things that fall between the cracks of place and language - an ineffable and unclaimed periphery.
-Fascinated with the overlooked and marginalized.
-In my work, I investigate notions of beauty and value using humble, discarded or mass produced materials.
+Fascinated with the overlooked and marginalized, my work investigates notions of beauty and value using humble, domestic or mass produced materials.
 Rust, dead bees, beaten up paintbrushes and scrap materials from my immediate surroundings all become a starting point.
 Play and chance are integral parts of my process; they're a way for me to detach from preconceived ideas about the materials so I can freely explore their inherent qualities and investigate their deeper implications.
 The results are oftentimes unpredictable and quietly playful.
 As an artist, I sometimes find my job is one of the Infringer or Under-miner: encroaching on boundaries and mining for the essence below the surface of things.